Here's a few facts:

 Mallard Duck ( Anas platyrhynchos )

-The mallard is the most common duck in North America.
 It is easy to tell the males from the female mallards.
 Most male mallards have grayish or brownish feathers, a green colored head, and a purple breast.
 On the other hand, the female is only brown and white and is smaller than the male.
 The length of the normal mallard is about 50-60 cm. ( 20.5 -28 in.).
 The mallard duck is found mostly in North America and Northern Central America.
 They nest under boulders, in tree holes, in the crotch of trees, or in open areas.

 Mallards are omnivores.
 They eat various seeds including corn, wheat, barley, bulrushes, wild rice, primrose, willow, seeds of water elm, oak, hackberry, trees of swamps or river bottoms.
 They will also eat mollusks, insects, small fish, tadpoles, freshwater snails, fish eggs, and frogs.
 They usually feed at the surface of the water and are known as "dabbling ducks".
 They don't dive all the way under the water, but just tip their heads under to feed.